protoman92/chatbot-engine/README.md

 The platform message processors are responsible for receiving platform requests and sending platform responses.
 They are capable of:

-- Process raw platform requests (which differ from platform to another) into generic requests.
+- Process raw requests (which differ from one platform to another) into ambiguous requests.
-- Pass generic requests to leaf selector to produce generic resposnes.
+- Pass ambiguous requests to leaf selector to produce ambiguous resposnes.
-- Process generic responses to platform responses.
+- Process ambiguous responses to raw responses.
-- Use platform clients to send platform responses to the respective platform.
+- Use platform clients to send raw responses to the respective platform.

 ```javascript
 const fbMessageProcessor = await createFacebookMessageProcessor(